-- Beacon Hill – Arguably Boston's most desirable neighborhood, Beacon Hill provides visitors with plenty to see and do.
-Just a half square mile, architecture buffs will appreciate the fine homes, reflecting the Federal, Greek, Victorian and early 20th century Colonial Revival eras.
+Beacon Hill – Arguably Boston's most desirable neighborhood, Beacon Hill offers charming antique stores, art galleries and boutiques, Just a half square mile, architecture buffs will appreciate the fine homes, reflecting the Federal, Greek, Victorian and early 20th century Colonial Revival eras.
 Join a walking tour from the Massachusetts State House to Charles Street.
-Shop the area’s many antique stores, art galleries and boutiques.
-Or check out the bar made famous in the television show, "Cheers".
+Stop at the bar made famous in the TV show, "Cheers."

-- Boston Art Galleries – Boston is a city for art lovers.
+Boston Art Galleries – Boston is a city filled with galleries, museums, and art shows.
 Art collectors can choose works ranging from traditional and contemporary art to modernist interpretations.
-Shops featuring hand blown glass and steel cut vases abound.
-Visit the studio of an artist to view his work in progress, or even attend pottery and other art classes held throughout the city.
+Visit shops with hand blown glass and steel cut vases or an artist studio to view a work in progress.
+Attend pottery and art classes held throughout the city.

-- Copley Place Shopping Mall – Copley Place Shopping Mall features 100 stores including top name designers.
-Enjoy Neiman Marcus' one-of-a-kind offerings.
-Dine at one of several restaurants in the mall.
+Copley Place Shopping Mall – Copley Place Shopping Mall, located in the Prudential Center, features over 100 stores including top name designers.
+Enjoy upscale shopping at Neiman Marcus and dine at one of the several restaurants at this vibrant mall.

-- Faneuil Hall / Quincy Marketplace – This Boston hub is a modern-day town center with 40 restaurants, street performers, 43 pushcart vendors and 100 stores.
-Nibble on food samples available throughout Quincy Marketplace before deciding on a restaurant.
-Try to keep a straight face during a clown's act.
-Shop brand name stores for the latest fashions.
-And sip a glass of wine at an outdoor café, as mimes and jugglers entertain the crowds.
+Faneuil Hall / Quincy Marketplace – This Boston hub is a modern-day town center with 100 stores, 40 restaurants, street performers, and pushcart vendors.
+Nibble on food samples throughout Quincy Marketplace before deciding on a restaurant, shop brand name with the latest fashion trends, and sip a glass of wine at an outdoor café, as you are able to enjoy the beautiful New England weather.

-- North End – Long for life as it used to be?
-When neighbors chatted on the sidewalk and friends greeted each other across the street?
-Welcome to the North End – the city's oldest residential district.
-This intimate and very Italian borough boasts the most scrumptious bakeries, delicatessens and trattorias around.
-Pick up fresh mozzarella and prosciutto at an authentic Italian market.
-Or pop into the small gift shops and home furnishings stores that dot this remarkable community.
+North End – Boston’s North End is Boston’s oldest residential district.
+This intimate and very Italian neighborhood boasts the most coveted bakeries, delicatessens and trattorias in the city.
+Enjoy fresh mozzarella and prosciutto at an authentic Italian marketor explore the small specialty shops and stores that amass this famous community.